-13.3.1.1 HTTP/HTTPS
+12.3.1.1 HTTP/HTTPS

-CIM over HTTP is the mandatory transport mechanism for this version of SMI-S and the specific requirements are derived from DMTF DSP0200, Version 1.1 (Specification for CIM Operations over HTTP), which describes the requirements for CIM clients and servers.
-Storage Management Technical Specification, Part 2 Common Profiles, 1.4.0 Rev 6 Clause 41: Server Profile provides additional details about the use of HTTP as a transport.
+CIM over HTTP is the mandatory transport mechanism for this version of SMI-S and the specific requirements are derived from DMTF DSP0200, (Specification for CIM Operations over HTTP), which describes the requirements for CIM clients and servers.
 It is important to note that HTTP by itself offers no confidentiality or integrity protections.